Rigo-codes/aisd-jse-02-js-variables/README.md

 console.log(personalizedGreeting); // Expected Output: Hello, Alice!
 ```

-- [ ] In your `index.js` file, change the value of the `userName` variable to "Bob" by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
+- [x ] In your `index.js` file, change the value of the `userName` variable to "Bob" by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
 Add the following to your code:

 ```js